Yuna Aoki

 Yuna Aoki (青木祐奈 born 10 January 2002) is a Japanese competitive figure skater.
-She is the 2024 NHK Trophy bronze medalist, 2019 Bavarian Open silver medalist, the 2023 Triglav Trophy silver medalist, and the 2024 Challenge Cup silver medalist.
+She is the 2026 Four Continents champion, the 2024 NHK Trophy bronze medalist, the 2019 Bavarian Open silver medalist, the 2023 Triglav Trophy silver medalist, and the 2024 Challenge Cup silver medalist.

 Personal life

 Aoki was born on January 10, 2002, in Yokohama, Japan.
 She graduated from Nihon University in 2024, where she earned a degree in the School of Sports Sciences.

 Aoki has expressed interest in becoming a choreographer after finishing her competitive skating career.

 Career

 Early career

 Aoki started skating at age five after being inspired by Shizuka Arakawa's 2006 Olympic victory.
 Shoichiro Tsuzuki would begin coaching her at the age of six.

 As an advanced novice skater, Aoki won the silver medal at the 2013–14 Japanese Novice Championships and went on to place fifteenth at the Japan Junior Championships.
 The following season, she won the 2024–15 Japan Novice Championships before placing fifth at the 2014–15 Japan Junior Championships.
 During the 2015 World Team Trophy, Aoki was invited to perform in the gala.